Going Native: Government Shutdown Exacerbates Broken Promises to Tribes

 Public safety is vital for tribes.
 Already, funding for criminal justice programs and the hiring of police officers is grossly underfunded.
 According to crime statistics provided by the U.S. Department of Justice, Native Americans are the victims of violent crime at a rate of two times the national average.

-At the heart of the shutdown of tribal services is the Bureau of Indian Affairs (BIA), which is charged with facilitating funding for tribes.
-But the shutdown has turned BIA into a virtual ghost town.
-Nearly 5,000 BIA employees are out of work.
+Long ago treaties signed between tribal nations and the federal government stipulated that tribes would receive monies to provide and care for their members—in exchange for millions of acres of Indian lands.

-A new report calls attention to how the lack of treaty-based funds to tribes leaves American Indians scraping the bottom of the barrel of social service funds.
+At the heart of the shutdown of tribal services is the Bureau of Indian Affairs, which is charged with facilitating funding for tribes.
+But the shutdown has turned the agency into a virtual ghost town.
+Nearly 5,000 bureau employees are out of work.

 Money allocated to tribes is not based on the whims of Washington lawmakers.
 Long ago treaties signed between tribal nations and the federal government stipulated that tribes would receive monies to provide and care for their members—in exchange for millions of acres of Indian lands.